influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withLabels(labels)
 ```

-Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+"Map of string keys and values that can be used to organize and categorize (scope and select) objects.
 May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+More info: http://kubernetes.io/docs/user-guide/labels"

 ### fn metadata.withLabelsMixin